 The Bodhisatta was once a king’s advisor.
-One day King Vedeha went for a morning walk and saw a goat and a dog, natural enemies, being friends.
+One day King Vedeha went for a morning walk and saw a goat and a dog, natural enemies, being friendly.
 The goat fed on the grass thrown to the elephants at their stable, running in to eat before the elephants arrived.
-But one day the mahouts saw the goat and beat it away.
-The dog lived on the bones, skin, and other scraps from the royal kitchen, but that same day it lost patience and snuck into the kitchen to eat cooked meat.
-The cook saw the dog and beat it with sticks and stones.
+But when the mahouts saw the goat, they beat him away.
+The dog lived on the bones, skin, and other scraps from the royal kitchen, but that same day, he lost patience and snuck inside the kitchen to eat cooked meat.
+The cook saw the dog and beat him with sticks and stones.
 The two suffering animals met and shared their tales of woe, both depressed because they would never be able to return to their feeding spots for risk of death.
-The goat came up with the plan that he would go to the kitchen and bring back meat, while the dog would go to the elephant stables for a bundle of grass.
-Nobody would pay them any attention because their species don’t eat those foods and they could bring it to the palace wall and eat together there.
+But as they talked, the goat came up with the plan that he would go to the kitchen and bring back meat, while the dog would go to the elephant stables for a bundle of grass.
+Nobody would pay them any attention because their species don’t eat those foods, and they could bring them to the palace wall and eat together.

 In the Lifetime of the Buddha

 One day some of the Buddha’s disciples were discussing his supreme wisdom; in particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
 When the Buddha heard them talking about it, he told them this story so they knew that he’d also had perfect knowledge in the past.